YOLOOO/WootRat/README.md

 When you close the window the mouse emulation will be disabled and you will need to restart it to use it again.

 The use-case is to simply start the application window and start mousing.
 Whenever you tweak values and press the 'Save Settings' button in the settings window, the values are stored in the settings file.

-The buttons F17 and F18 will for now always be your scroll buttons (up and down), regardless of the other configuration you choose.

 ### For Programmers
 1. Clone the repository: